 Another interesting particular case is $\ell = 0$ and therefore $I = \emptyset$.
 One then gets a morphism of operad ${\Res_\emptyset^\koszul : \As \to \messyCitelangisParallel[k]}$.
 In terms of algebra, this means that a messy parallel $k$-citelangis algebra~$(\algebra, \Operations_k)$ defines a structure of associative algebra~$(\algebra, {\op{m}\!\!^k})$.
 This can be seen by adding up all messy parallel $k$-citelangis relations of \cref{prop:messyCitelangisParallelRelations}, obtaining

-Reciprocally, we say that an associative algebra~$(\algebra, \product)$ admits a \defn{messy parallel $k$-citelangis structure} if it is possible to split the product~$\product$ into~$2^k$ operators~$\Operations_k$ defining a messy parallel $k$-citelangis algebra on~$\algebra$. \end{remark}
+Reciprocally, we say that an associative algebra~$(\algebra, \product)$ admits a \defn{messy parallel $k$-citelangis structure} if it is possible to split the product~$\product$ into~$2^k$ operations~$\Operations_k$ defining a messy parallel $k$-citelangis algebra on~$\algebra$. \end{remark}

 \begin{remark} The dual of the morphism $\Ins^{\operation[a]}_i$ where $\operation[a] \in \{\op{l}, \op{r}\}$ defined in \cref{rem:extensionMessySignaleticParallel} is a surjective morphism~$(\Ins^{\operation[a]}_i)^\koszul : \messyCitelangisParallel[k+1] \to \messyCitelangisParallel[k]$.
 It kills the operations whose $i$-th entry is not an~$\operation[a]$, and deletes the $i$-th entry in the other operations. \end{remark}